Selling final expense insurance CAN be a lucrative and rewarding career.

 This company is huge.
 They recruit heavily.

-And they’re the largest final expense sales organization in America.
+And they’re the largest final expense insurance sales organization in America.

-This final expense carrier that’s named after an American President teaches agents to sell one singular product.
+This final expense carrier that’s named after an American President teaches its final expense insurance agents to sell one singular product.

 In fact, they’ll tell you, “This one product fits every situation – there’s nothing like it.”